-Guitar section
+Input section

 The Level knob controls the level of the guitar signal presented to the amp.
+The level indicator located next to the knob can be used to make the amp see the same input level a hardware amp would:

+- HB equals a humbucker in the amp's Hi input. - SC equals a single coil in the Hi input, or a humbucker in the Lo input. - Lo equals a single coil in the Lo input.

-The three lights located next to the knob serve as level indicator.
-They can be used to make the amp see the same input level a hardware amp would.
-The SC (single coil) light will light if the level equals the output of a single coil pickup.
-The HB (humbucker) light will light if the level equals the level of a humbucker pickup.
-The Hot light will light if the level is even higher.
-Note that the lights assume you're playing the guitar as hard as possible (eg. some powerful rhythm chords).
-The lights are supposed to light during the loudest signal peaks only.
-Don't worry if no light ever lights while playing more subtle parts: a real amp would see a lower level too.
+The indicator assumes you're playing the guitar fairly hard (like some powerful rhythm chords).
+Don't worry if the level is much lower while playing more subtle parts: a real amp would see a lower level too.

-Guitar Amp window

-The lights are just a way to make it easy to set up the amp to work just like the hardware version.
-You can ignore them if you like.
+The level indicator is just a way to make it easier to set up the amp to work just like the hardware version.
+You can ignore it if you like.
 You can, for example, use a higher setting to get more distortion.